Radiation-Preserving Selective Imaging for Pediatric Hip Dysplasia: A Cross-Modal Ultrasound-Xray Policy with Limited Labels: Methods

 \subsection{Implementation details}

 All images were resized to $512{\times}512$ with aspect-preserving padded crops; grayscale channels were replicated to three to match the ResNet stem.
 We trained SimSiam for 10 epochs per modality.
-For supervised heads, we used MAE for angle/coverage targets and cross-entropy for IHDI when labels were present; heads were trained on \emph{post-train} only, tuned on \emph{calibration}, and evaluated on \emph{evaluation}.
+For supervised heads, we used MAE for angle/coverage targets and cross-entropy for IHDI when labels were present; heads were trained on \emph{post-train} only using a fixed schedule and evaluated on \emph{evaluation}.
+The \emph{calibration} split is reserved for affine bias correction and conformal calibration.
 Encoders remained frozen throughout, aligning with the limited-label regime.
-Conformal calibration used $\rho{=}0.10$ and the affine correction described above; we swept $\delta_\alpha,\delta_{\mathrm{cov}} \in \{0.10,0.15,0.20,0.25,0.30,0.35,0.40\}$ to generate the policy grids and figures.
+Conformal calibration swept miscoverage levels $\delta_\alpha,\delta_{\mathrm{cov}} \in \{0.10,0.15,0.20,0.25,0.30,0.35,0.40\}$ (target coverages $1-\delta_\alpha$ and $1-\delta_{\mathrm{cov}}$).
+We report example radii for $\delta_\alpha=\delta_{\mathrm{cov}}=0.10$ in Results.
 Pair construction used strict (subject, date, side) matching; all reported pairwise metrics are computed on the subset with XR ground truth present.